kapitsa2811/PatternRecognition_TeamTasks/README.md

 So, the best choice is 100 neurons and a learning rate of 0.2.

 #### Second cross-validation (for tolerance)
+The loss function vs training epoche for the investigated tolerance values during cross validation adn training:

 ![alt text](https://github.com/nela3003/PatternRecognition_TeamTasks/blob/master/Exercise_2b/plot_tolerance.png "Loss Function")

+From the plots, it can be observed that a tolerance of 0.0001 and 0.00001 doesn't help much to decrease the loss, since already after 15 iterations the gain of further training is negligible.
+A choice of 0.1 or 0.01 for the tolerance is maybe to optimistic, since there could still be some improvement done.
+So, a choice of 0.001 for the tolerance as convergence criteria makes sense.

 #### Third cross-validation (for neuron weights due to different random initialization)

-Initializing randomly the weights several times yields to the following accuracy values:
+Randomly initializing the weights several times yields to the following accuracy values:

 random state | accuracy
 ---- | ----